gaearon/react-hot-loader/getstarted.md

 ### Troubleshooting

 If hot reloading doesnʼt work, itʼs usually due to a deviation from the configuration described above.
-Make sure to compare your setup to <a href="https://github.com/gaearon/react-hot-boilerplate" target="_blank">`react-hot-boilerplate`</a> and verify that the boilerplate works for you.
+Make sure to compare your setup to <a href="https://github.com/gaearon/react-hot-boilerplate" target="_blank">`react-hot-boilerplate`</a> or <a href="https://github.com/wkwiatek/react-hot-loader-minimal-boilerplate" target="_blank">`react-hot-loader-minimal-boilerplate`</a> and verify that the boilerplate works for you.
 Look very closely for small typos.

 If youʼre stuck, <a href="https://github.com/gaearon/react-hot-loader/issues/new" target="_blank">file an issue</a> or ask for help in <a href="https://gitter.im/gaearon/react-hot-loader" target="_blank">the Gitter room</a>, and weʼll try to figure it out.

 In order to improve our documentation, we need your feedback!
-Please **TODO figure out how they can provide feedback**.
+Feel free to <a href="https://github.com/gaearon/react-hot-loader/issues/new" target="_blank">open an issue</a> for that too!